Tranceh2/netbox-go-discovery/README.md

 - **Detailed Logging:** Provides detailed logs of the scan process, including discovered hosts and Netbox updates.
 - **Prometheus Metrics:** Exposes Prometheus metrics for monitoring scan performance and Netbox synchronization.
 - **Health Check Endpoint:** Includes a `/healthz` endpoint for monitoring the application's status.
+- **Custom DNS Resolution:** Configure a custom DNS server for reverse DNS lookups by using the `DNS_SERVER` option.
+- **SYN Scan Toggle:** Toggle between SYN scan and TCP connect scan for fallback scanning using the `SYN_SCAN` option, with logging that clearly indicates the type of scan being used.

 ## Getting Started